-Creating great video
+Creating great videos

-To maximise views and engagement, you need a quality video that people will actually want to watch.
-The good news is that you don't necessarily have to hire a professional or spend a fortune on fancy equipment, in fact, with a few clever techniques, you can create a fantastic video on a smartphone.
+To maximize views and engagement, you need a quality video that people will actually want to watch.
+The good news is that you don't necessarily have to hire a professional or spend a fortune on fancy equipment, in fact with a few clever techniques, you can create a fantastic video on a smartphone.

-Twitter, LinkedIn and more -
+06 Twitter, LinkedIn, and more <

 Most people either love Twitter or have no interest whatsoever.
-However with 1.3 billion active users, there's no denying that it's a powerful communication tool.
-So let's look at some of the ways Twitter can work for schools.
+However, with 1.3 billion active users there's no denying that it's a powerful communication tool.
+Let's look at some of the ways Twitter can work for schools.